thermal cameras on drones to look for hibernating bears in Alaska

 [intense_hr type=”dotted”]

 SPI Corp manufactures the M1D Thermal Camera for drones, which would be perfectly suited to drone study such as this.
 The all-weather gimbal model weighs 2.5lbs, is full pan tilt zoom and offers CCTV and thermal imaging capability for high resolution imaging, day or night.
 For more information on the M1D camera for drones, please call us at (702) 369-3966 in the Las Vegas area, or toll free at (800) 403-2983.
-You can also email us at info@uav1.com.
+You can also email us at [email protected].